 Publish every day to send a flood of traffic to your site

 You want more traffic to your site.
 But no one knows your site even exists.
 What do you do to drive more traffic to your site?
 You can pay for traffic by running ads, or you can use content marketing to send organic search engine traffic to your site.
-This traffic is free, except for the time it takes to create and promote the content.

 In his detailed and long (~6,850 words) post, How To Publish Like A Huge Content Creation Team (When It’s Really Just You), Niklas Goeke describes the process he used to: